 Let’s be honest, it does NOT feel like August.
 I have woken up with temperatures below 60 in the past couple of weeks and my brain is saying it should be 90 outside.
 While I am not quite ready for fall and would love a few scorching days on the beach, I have been freezing all week and craving fall foods.
 I should still be enjoying fresh tomatoes, green beans, and bell peppers.
 Though I won’t cave in and have pumpkin anything for a good month, I had to cope with this abnormal weather.
 This week I made oven roasted candied nuts.
 While I have made this recipe before, my recent addition is the chia seeds.
 So long as you eat an actual serving size and not the whole bowl, this is a healthy way to indulge in this type of treat.
 With the walnuts and chia seeds, this snack is an omega 3 powerhouse too.
 There is plenty of research to support the anti-inflammatory benefits of omega 3’s.

 Keeping inflammation at bay is crucial to athletes who are constantly beating their bodies down.
 Boosting dietary intake of healthy fats is an important component of injury prevention and recovery.
 Make a triple batch before heading back to college or send some to a friend or relative that is a college athlete (or just a typical college student)!

 If you have a personality like mine, you’ll be frustrated that yes, some of the chia seeds end up sticking to the baking dish instead of the nuts.
 Take a deep cleansing yoga breath, move on, and enjoy some of your new crunchy snack!
 Or, as I do, scrape them off with a spatula and reserve to add to oats.
-You could also chop and add to salads, quinoa dishes or pancakes 🙂
+You could also chop the nuts and add them to salads, whole grain dishes or pancakes 🙂

 Maple and Chia Roasted Pecans and Walnuts (GF, Vegan, DF)

 - 3 Tablespoons 100% pure maple syrup